 ADVERTISEMENT

-As a portable piano below the 700 euro mark (list price: 649 euros), the P-145 has an all-plastic case, but it makes a sturdy impression.
+As a portable piano below the 700 euro mark (list price: 649 euros), the P-145 has an all-plastic case but makes a sturdy impression.
 The connections are all on the back, including the standard jack socket for headphones.
 It is also the only way to connect the P-145 to an external amplifier.

-Pedals & stand optional
+Optional Pedals & Stand

 Next to the sustain pedal jack, there is a DIN jack for a triple pedal – you won’t find it on the predecessor.
 Such a triple pedal belongs to the optionally available stand L-100B and is firmly anchored in it – so the pedals cannot slip away when playing with it.